Kenil1311/Clinic/replit.md

 ## Overview

 This project is a responsive landing page for Clinicia, a SaaS clinic management software product.
-The application is built as a static website using modern web technologies to showcase the product's features and attract potential customers.
-The landing page focuses on presenting Clinicia's value proposition through an elegant, professional design with smooth animations and interactive elements.
+The application has been successfully migrated from Replit Agent to run cleanly in the Replit environment using Flask as a server.
+The landing page features a professional, gradient-free design that showcases Clinicia's value proposition through clean styling and smooth animations.

+## Recent Changes (July 14, 2025)

+✓ Successfully migrated from Replit Agent to Replit environment ✓ Removed all gradient backgrounds for cleaner, more professional appearance ✓ Enhanced "Complete Practice Management Solution" section with improved styling ✓ Updated color scheme and design consistency
+✓ Improved section spacing and typography
+✓ Added professional borders and subtle shadows
+✓ Created cleaner feature card hover effects without gradients

 ## User Preferences